Kristin Cleverley RN, PhD, CPMHN(C)

 Currently Accepting Students

 Dr. Kristin Cleverley is the CAMH Chair in Mental Health Nursing Research at the Lawrence Bloomberg Faculty of Nursing at the University of Toronto.
-She is also Assistant Professor in the Department of Psychiatry at the University of Toronto, an Associate Member of the School of Graduate Studies at the University of Toronto, a Clinician-Scientist in the Margaret and Wallace McCain Centre for Child, Youth & Family Mental Health and Professional Practice at the Centre for Addiction and Mental Health (CAMH), and Assistant Editor for the Journal of the Canadian Academy of Child and Adolescent Psychiatry.
+She is also Associate Professor in the Department of Psychiatry at the University of Toronto, a Full Member of the School of Graduate Studies at the University of Toronto, and a Senior Scientist at the Centre for Addiction and Mental Health (CAMH).

 CAMH Chair in Mental Health Nursing Research